pantheon-systems/terminus/README.md

 ####Installing with Composer

 The fastest and easiest way to install Terminus is via Composer.
-Simply run this in your terminus client:
+Simply run this in your terminal client:
 ```
 composer require pantheon-systems/cli
 ```